History of the Royal Navy (after 1707): Defending merchant shipping

 The most serious menace faced by the Navy came from the attacks on merchant shipping mounted by German U-boats.
 For much of the war this submarine campaign was restricted by prize rules requiring merchant ships to be warned and evacuated before sinking.
-In 1915, the Germans renounced these restrictions and began to sink merchant ships on sight, but later returned to the previous rules of engagement to placate neutral opinion.
+In 1915 the Germans renounced these restrictions and began to sink merchant ships on sight but later returned to the previous rules of engagement to placate neutral opinion.
 A resumption of unrestricted submarine warfare in 1917 raised the prospect of Britain and its allies being starved into submission.
 The Navy's response to this new form of warfare had proved inadequate due to its refusal to adopt a convoy system for merchant shipping, despite the demonstrated effectiveness of the technique in protecting troopships.
 The belated introduction of convoys sharply reduced losses and brought the U-boat threat under control.

 Energy was a critical factor for the British war effort.
 Most of the energy supplies came from coal mines in Britain.
 Critical however was the flow of oil for ships, lorries and industrial use.
 There were no oil wells in Britain so everything was imported.
-In 1917, total British consumption was 827 million barrels, of which 85% was supplied by the United States, and 6% by Mexico.
+In 1917 total British consumption was 827 million barrels, of which 85% was supplied by the United States, and 6% by Mexico.
 Fuel oil for the Royal Navy was the highest priority.
-In 1917, the Royal Navy consumed 12,500 tons a month, but had a supply of 30,000 tons a month from the Anglo-Persian Oil Company, using their oil wells in Qajar Iran.
-The need for oil would also lead to the British colonization of Iraq under a League of Nations mandate during the dissolution of the Ottoman Empire at the end of the war.
+In 1917 the Royal Navy consumed 12,500 tons a month, but had a supply of 30,000 tons a month from the Anglo-Persian Oil Company, using their oil wells in Qajar Iran.
+The need for oil would also lead to the British colonisation of Iraq under a League of Nations mandate during the dissolution of the Ottoman Empire at the end of the war.